 Imara is developing new therapies for sickle cell disease.

-IMR-687 has completed a phase 1 human clinical trial and is initiating a phase 2 study in adults with sickle cell disease.
-For information visit (https://clinicaltrials.gov).
+IMR-687 has completed a phase 1 human clinical trial and is in a multinational phase 2 study in adults with sickle cell disease.
+For information visit https://clinicaltrials.gov

 For more information visit www.imaratx.com

 About Sickle Cell Disease

 Sickle cell disease is a rare, genetically inherited condition which affects hemoglobin, the protein in red blood cells that transports oxygen throughout the body.
 Sickle cell disease is a multi- organ disease afflicting more than 160,000 individuals in the United States and Europe, and many more in Africa and Asia.
 Due to the sickling of the red blood cells, and activation of immune cells and the blood vessel endothelial lining, patients bear the burden a multitude of pathologies from this disease.
 At the basis of many of these symptoms is occlusion or blockage of vessels in micro-capillary beds.
 As a result of this pathology, patients experience repeated episodes of vaso-occlusive crisis or VOC, acute chest syndrome or ACS, damage to other organs including the liver, spleen, kidney and the brain.